Remi-Coulom/joedb/doc/source/stored_procedures.rst

 execute stored procedures on the server.
 With this mechanism, a disconnection can never cause a lock timeout, and there is no need for clients to download the whole database.
 Each client can upload new data to the server in a very minimal single round-trip.
-The write transaction will be executed on the server, and cannot be interrupted by a disconnection.
+The write transaction will be executed entirely on the server, and cannot be interrupted by a disconnection.

 A stored procedure is defined by a schema that is used to serialize data for communication between the client and the server, and a C++ function that will